 - Manual defrost means water cleanup, despite the drain

-If you really need to stock up—or you’re just a mega-couponer buying in bulk—check into this large-capacity upright freezer.
+For those who really need to stock up—or are just mega-couponers buying in bulk—check into this large-capacity upright freezer.
 At 25 cubic feet, it takes up a lot of garage or playroom space.
-But this is no ordinary vehicle; it’s engineered with the compressor on the bottom.
-That does two things: It elevates the bottom interior compartment so that you don’t have to bend down far to pick up heavy objects, and it allows you to use the freezer’s top as additional storage without blocking any important airflow.
+But this is no ordinary freezer; it’s engineered with the compressor on the bottom.
+That does two things: It elevates the bottom interior compartment so that the user doesn’t have to bend down far to pick up heavy objects, and it allows the user to use the freezer’s top as additional storage without blocking any important airflow.

-With a recessed handle, the reversible freezer door has a remain-open feature that allows you to load and unload frozen foods from the adjustable shelves without hauling repeatedly on the seal.
+With a recessed handle, the reversible freezer door has a remain-open feature that allows the user to load and unload frozen foods from the adjustable shelves without pulling repeatedly against the seal.
 Meanwhile, the external electronic thermostat with digital LED display helps easily maintain the temperature between -10 and 10 degrees Fahrenheit.

 The white epoxy-coated front and sides of this freezer make a handsome addition to a kitchen no matter the color of other appliances.
-But it’s also resistant to grime if you want to place it in a garage.
-Inside, a white ABS interior liner with stainless steel floor makes it easy to clean regardless of where this freezer is placed.
+But it’s also resistant to grime if the user wants to place it in a garage.
+Inside, a white ABS interior liner and stainless steel floor makes it easy to clean regardless of where this freezer is placed.

 - Price: $$$$